docusign/connect-node-listener-azure/ConnectMessage/INFRA.md

 ## Prerequisites

 Ensure you have [Serverless Framework](https://www.serverless.com/framework/docs/getting-started/) installed.
 You will also need the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) for the final setup step.
+Be sure to first run `npm i` in current directory.

 ## Steps:
  1) Define the following environment variables: